-ISE, ISE Gemini and ISE Mercury are allowed to list up to 60 series in each weekly class.
+ISE, GEMX and MRX are allowed to list up to 60 series in each weekly class.
 In the event of unusual market movement or significant customer demand, each exchange will list new series up to two days prior to expiration.
 Weeklies are subject to corporate action adjustment as their standard counterparts.

 The option symbols of Weeklies are identical to those used for standard monthly options.
 The difference between monthly and weekly options is the expiration date.
 The series name of Weeklies is structured as follows: